 403.101 Standards of Conduct.

-(a) The standards of conduct for USDA procurement officials are the uniform standards established by the Office of Government Ethics in 5 CFR Part 2635, Standards of Ethical Conduct for Employees of the Executive Branch, and FAR 3.104, Procurement Integrity.
+The standards of conduct for USDA procurement officials are the uniform standards established by the Office of Government Ethics in 5 CFR Part 2635, Standards of Ethical Conduct for Employees of the Executive Branch, and FAR 3.104, Procurement Integrity.

-(b) Procurement officials and other employees who require advice concerning the application of standards of conduct to any acquisition issue shall obtain ethics advisory opinions from ethics advisory officials in their agency personnel offices.

-403.104 Procurement Integrity.

-USDA acquisition workforce personnel must comply with existing conflict of interest regulations/laws, and file the approved forms as required.
-At a minimum, all individuals whose duties involve procurement and contracting shall file a financial disclosure statement.
-AW employees must also comply with the high standards of ethical behavior to assure complete trust in the integrity of the acquisition system.

-The Contracting Officer shall forward information concerning any violation or possible violation of the Procurement Integrity Act (41 U.S.C.
-423) to the chief of the contracting office.

 SUBPART 403.2--CONTRACTOR GRATUITIES TO GOVERNMENT PERSONNEL

 403.203 Reporting suspected violations of the gratuities clause.